United Technologies Corporation, incorporated in Delaware in 1934, provides high-technology products and services to the building systems

 Financial results for the UTC Aerospace Systems segment were as follows:

-Sikorsky is the world's largest helicopter manufacturing company.
-Sikorsky manufactures military and commercial helicopters and also provides
+Sikorsky is one of the world's largest helicopter companies.
+Sikorsky manufactures military and commercial helicopters

 Financial results for United Technologies' Sikorsky segment were as follows:

 Sales to the U.S. Government were 52% and 58% of total Sikorsky segment sales in 2014 and 2013, respectively.
 Sales generated by Sikorsky's international operations, including U.S. export sales, were 48% and 30% of total Sikorsky segment sales in 2014 and 2013, respectively.

 At December 31, 2014, Sikorsky's backlog was $15.8 billion, including $5.2 billion of U.S. Government-funded contracts and subcontracts.
 At December 31, 2013, these amounts were $14.9 billion and $5.4 billion, respectively.
 Of the total Sikorsky backlog at December 31, 2014, approximately $5.0 billion is expected to be realized as sales in 2015.

 Otis is the world's largest elevator and escalator manufacturing, installation and service company.

 Otis designs, manufactures, sells and installs a wide range of passenger and freight elevators for low-, medium- and high-speed applications, as well as a broad line of escalators and moving walkways.
 In addition to new equipment, Otis provides modernization products to upgrade elevators and escalators as well as maintenance and repair services for both its products and those of other manufacturers.
 Otis serves customers in the commercial and residential property industries around the world.
 Otis sells directly to the end customer and through sales representatives and distributors.